 It's a very simple, statistically reliable reason to believe in the Christian God.

 Neither does Pascal depend on evidence nor personal revelation for his argument.
 Instead, he merely emphasizes the relatively insignificant cost to secure the possibility of an infinitely positive outcome: eternity in heaven.
-While a reasonable thinker may doubt heaven's existence on any number of gounrds, there will always remain an inescapable uncertanty.
+While a reasonable thinker may doubt heaven's existence on any number of grounds, there will always remain an inescapable uncertainty.
 One hour of church once a week (plus tithing) isn't an irrational price to pay to hedge one's bets.

 There are compelling reasons to believe biotechnology is going to continue advancing tremendously in the coming decades and those advancements may lead to radical life-extension therapeutics.